TheIdentitySelector/thiss-js/docs/components.rst

     {
       loginInitiatorURL: #<string|callable> a URL compatible with the Shibboleth login initiator protocol - acts as both discoveryRequest and discoveryResponse
-      discoveryRequest:  #<string|callable> a URL or callable that initiates a discovery flow
-      discoveryResponse: #<string|callable> a URL or callable that handles a discovery response
       persistenceURL: #<string> the URL of the persistence service

       MDQ: #<string|callable> a callback (either function or MDQ service URL) used to lookup metadata.
 By default the MDQ service configured will be used.
       pinned: #<string> the entityID of a pinned IdP.
 This has the effect of overriding the default choice in the button and persisting it.
       backgroundColor: # <string> (default '#FFFFFF') the background color of the iframe where the button is rendered
-      color: # <string> (default '#0079ff') the color of the button
+      color: # <string> (default '#0079ff') the color of the button }

-      entityID: When using a trust profile to limit the MDQ results, this is the entityID of the SP publishing the profile.
-      trustProfile: When using a trust profile to limit the MDQ results, this is the name of the profile.
-    }

 The discovery component can also be rendered via a static `render` method, that takes the same options as the DiscoveryComponent constructor,